Course materials for UCL module COMP0160

 A warning will be shown when you try to run any of these applications.
 Just select Open and run them anyway.

-There are two exploratory VR apps, CDratio_chime and CDratio_bass, which differ only in the sounds used.
+There are three exploratory VR apps, CDratio_tone, CDratio_chime and CDratio_bass, which differ only in the sounds used.
 They look like this:

 The yellow blocks can be grasped by pushing the controller into them and pressing the side trigger.
 You can lift and lower them by moving the controller while grasping.
 The resulting visual movement depends on the C/D ratio, producing a pseudo-haptic effect.